 Helping the Homeless with To the Streets with Emmaus Ministry

-Teams of Le Moyne students collaborate with Emmaus Ministry, a community-based group who do "hands on " outreach to homeless people, helping to meet their basic needs.
-Each month a Le Moyne team participates in To the Streets ventures which include preparing and serving hot meals to men at Catholic Charities Emergency Men's Shelter in Syracuse and accompanying the Ministry’s Hope Mobile Van in reaching out to homeless people in places where they congregate, whether on street corners or under bridges, offering food, warm clothing personal care items, a kind word, smile and recognition of their own human dignity as a child of God and brother or sister human being.
-Weekday and Weekend (Saturday afternoon) opportunities.
+Teams of Le Moyne students collaborate with Emmaus Ministry, a community-based group who does hands-on outreach to homeless people, helping to meet their basic needs.
+Each month a team from Le Moyne participates in To the Streets ventures which include preparing and serving hot meals to men at Catholic Charities Emergency Men's Shelter in Syracuse.
+With To the Streets.
+We also accompany the Ministry’s Hope Mobile Van in reaching out to homeless people in places where they congregate, whether on street corners or under bridges, offering food, warm clothing personal care items, a kind word, smile and recognition of their own human dignity as a child of God and brother or sister human being.
+We have plenty of opportunities for all to join!